illinoistech-itm/jhajek/itmo-444-544/tooling-assignment-vagrant/Readme.md

 * To exit this ssh session type: `exit`
 * From the host OS, to restart a Vagrant Box you would type: `vagrant reload`
-* From the host OS, to pause or place into standby you would type: `vagrant susupend`
+* From the host OS, to pause or place into standby you would type: `vagrant suspend`
 * From the host OS, to bring out of standby your would type: `vagrant resume or vagrant up`
 * From the host OS, to poweroff your virtual machine you would type: `vagrant halt`
 * From the host OS, to remove all changes and reset the box to the status at first install you would type: `vagrant destroy`